MCC main configuration file

 dns-enable = true

 Enable local DNS server.
-Without this server node ID resolution does not work on musl-based Linux distributions and MacOS, but still works on glibc-based Linux distributions via NSS module.
+Without this server node ID resolution does not work on Musl-based Linux distributions and MacOS, but still works on Glibc-based Linux distributions via NSS module.

 node-certificate = /etc/mcc/node-certificate.txt